July 1 2021

 Of course, ruthlessly ditching hard tags is ill-advised.
 But there is a way to handle the hard tag dilemma.

 The technological foundation of a seamless, omnichannel shopping experience is RFID technology.
 And luckily, that’s the same technology that allows for a data-driven loss prevention strategy.
-When retailers choose to implement RFID, it is common that they tag their whole inventory with RFID labels.
+When retailers choose to implement RFID, it is common for them to tag their whole inventory with RFID labels.
 This means that your whole inventory is trackable, and thus protected.

 Retailers who know which items are leaving their stores unpaid - thanks to RFID - can find theft patterns and detect items that get stolen in a way that they would otherwise have never known.